Do you want to grow the best tomatoes?

 Exceptional and Sustainable

-Whether you grow tomatoes from seeds or plants, heirlooms are a smart investment because they are not only nutritious and tasty, but sustainable.
+Whether you grow tomatoes from seed or purchase nursery starts, heirlooms are a smart investment because they are not only nutritious and tasty, but sustainable.

 What does this mean?
 If you harvest seeds at the end of the growing season, you can grow the same plants next year.